 An Oral Appliance Is Easier To Adjust To Than A CPAP

 Obstructive sleep apnea occurs when your tongue falls back in your mouth or soft tissues block your airway as you snooze.
 This causes numerous interruptions in breathing.
 These disturbances affect you as well as other members of your household.
 As if gasping for breath and snoring at night aren’t bad enough, you’ll also suffer from daytime symptoms that can affect your overall health, such as:

 - High blood pressure

 A CPAP is sometimes prescribed for apnea.
 This machine keeps your airway open with a stream of pressurized air.
 However, some patients can’t tolerate a CPAP machine.
-Dr. D’Andrea or Dr. Strait can fit you for a custom-made oral appliance instead.
+Dr. D’Andrea can fit you for a custom-made oral appliance instead.
 It keeps your airway clear by moving your jaw forward just enough to prevent your tongue from relaxing.